 Essay on Diwali

-One of the greatest joy and relief for a student or a grown-up adult is when the festive seasons are around the corner.
-Similarly, for the Indians and few other nations, Diwali is the festival looked forward to by many.
+One of the greatest joys and reliefs for a student or a grown-up adult is when the festive seasons are around the corner.
+Similarly, for the Indians and a few other nations, Diwali is the festival looked forward to by many.
 India is known as the land of festivals but no festivities come as close to Diwali.
-It is the festival of light consisting of family gatherings, sweets, firecrackers, colorful decorations and is celebrated with great fervor and delight.
+It is the festival of light consisting of family gatherings, sweets, firecrackers, colourful decorations and is celebrated with great fervour and delight.
 Diwali is also known as Dipawali and falls during the month of October/November.

 This festival is celebrated nearly 20 days after the great Vijaya Dashami Festival.
 Spiritually and culturally, Diwali is very significant as it represents the victory of good over evil.
 The festival of Diwali is associated with various Hindu Mythologies.
 According to the Puranas, It is said that Goddess Lakshmi, the goddess of wealth was born on the day of the new moon which fell around the time between October and November.